tmdgusya/hugo-theme/content/posts/hugo/index.md

     ```sh
     cd blog
     ```
 4. If you want to **apply theme**, execute the following command.
 In this tutorial, I'll use [hugo-theme-terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/).
 If you want to use another theme, please refer to [this](https://themes.gohugo.io/).
-You can find easily how to apply theme on your hugo.
+You can easily find how to apply a theme on your hugo.
     ```sh
     git init
     git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal
     ```
-5. Copy configure file from web-site If you have to
+5. Copy the configuration file from the web-site If you have to
     - If you want to use [hugo-theme-terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/), you can copy configure file from [here](https://themes.gohugo.io/themes/hugo-theme-terminal/#how-to-configure).
-6. Test it in local.
+6. Test it locally.
     ```sh
-    # hugo server -t {theme_name} (You must be follow the rule which is written in the theme's README.md)
+    # hugo server -t {theme_name} (You must follow the rule which is written in the theme's README.md)
     hugo server -t terminal
     ```
 7. Go to `http://localhost:1313` and check it.